bpeng001/covid19-scenario-modeling-hub/auxiliary-data/vaccination-coverage/README.md

 for all age groups.
 A second campaign for high-risk groups and 65+ starts mid-February 20026 to mid-August 2026 corresponding to 0.5 \* coverage of the main campaign
 - season 2026-2027: same as 2025-2026 fall vaccination data, shifted by a year.

-#Notes#: Scenario A data are not provided, it should be assumed that vaccine
-coverage is 0% in all age and risk groups

 The data is available at state and national level, for multiple age groups (6mo-17, 18-49, 50-64, 65+) and risk group (high-risk, low-risk, overall)